uber-archive/viewport-mercator-project/README.md

 npm run test
 ```

-## Notes on Projection
+## Documentation

+### Features

+- Generates WebGL compatible projection matrices (column-major Float32Arrays)

+# API notes

-The coordinate system of the viewport is defined as a cartesian plane with
+The default coordinate system of the viewport is defined as a cartesian
-the origin in the top left, where the positive x-axis goes right, and the
+plane with the origin in the top left, where the positive x-axis goes
-positive y-axis goes down.
+right, and the positive y-axis goes down.
+That is, the top left corner

-That is, the top left corner is `[0, 0]` and the bottom right corner is
+is `[0, 0]` and the bottom right corner is `[width, height]`.
-`[width, height]`.

-Unless otherwise noted, angles are specified in degrees, not radians.

-Coordinates are specified in "long-lat" format [lng, lat, z] format which
+Coordinates are specified in "lng-lat" format [lng, lat, z] format which
-most closely corresponds to [x, y, z] coords.
+most closely corresponds to [x, y, z] coords, with lng and lat specified
+in degrees and z specified in meters above sea level.

+Unless otherwise noted, per cartographic tradition, all angles
+including latitude and longitude are specified in degrees, not radians

-## Perspective Viewport and Coordinate Systems
+## PerspectiveViewport and Coordinate Systems

-A Viewport can be configured to work with positions specified in
+A PerspectiveViewport can be configured to work with positions specified in
 different units.

-### Projection Modes

 - **longitude/latitude/altitude** (`LNGLAT`) -
   positions are interpreted as Web Mercator coordinates:
   [longitude, latitude, altitude].
-Longitude and latitude
-  are specified in degrees from Greenwich meridian / equator respectively,
-  and altitude is specified in meters above sea level.
 - **meter offsets** (`METERS`) -
   positions are given in meter offsets from a reference point
   that is specified separately.

-The perspective viewport can also supports working in a standard
+- **world** -  The perspective viewport can also supports working
-(i.e. unprojected) linear coordinate system although the support for
+  in a standard (i.e. unprojected) linear coordinate system although
-specifying scales and extents is still rudimentary
+  the support for specifying scales and extents is still rudimentary
   (this will be improved in future versions).

 ## About the mercator projection

+Longitude and latitude
+are specified in degrees from Greenwich meridian / equator respectively,
+and altitude is specified in meters above sea level.

 ### Distances